Windows 95, 98, XP, 7, 10 and 11 All Startup Sounds

 How to change the default startup sound in Windows 11 or 10

-To change the default startup sound in Windows 11 or 10, you can use a third-party tool called “Startup Sound Changer.”
-This tool simplifies the process of changing the startup sound without having to edit the registry or system files.
+To change the startup sound in Windows 11 or 10, you can use a tool called “Startup Sound Changer.”
+This tool lets you switch the startup sound easily without messing with the registry or system files at all.

 1. Download “Startup Sound Changer” from: